Stargoose Solar Farm

-The Childerley Estate in Cambridgeshire has been proposed for the development of a solar energy farm.
+The Childerley Estate in Cambridgeshire has been approved as the site of a new solar energy farm.

 This location has been carefully chosen for its potential to deliver solar-powered electricity to the grid.
-The proposed development will generate 60GWh of electricity per year – enough to power up to 18,000 homes.
-We are also proposing to install batteries to store electricity and feed it back into the local energy network at times of high demand.
+The planned development will generate 60GWh of electricity per year – enough to power up to 14,200 homes.
+We are also planning to install batteries to store electricity and feed it back into the local energy network at times of high demand.

 Renewable energy – targets and benefits